guilindner/VortexFitting/docs/methodology.rst

 .. _norm2:
 .. figure:: _images/PIVnormalized.png
    :align: center

+   Swirling strength detection applying Reynolds decomposition

 We can play with the distance between one detected vortex and another, by increasing the box size of the peak detection.
-In figure :numref:`boxnorm2` we set the box size to 12, instead of box size 6 used in figures :numref:`nonnorm2` and :numref:`norm2`.
+In :numref:`boxnorm2` we set the box size to 12, instead of box size 6 used in :numref:`nonnorm2` and :numref:`norm2`.
 With this setting we reduce the detected vortices to 154, by removing the overlapping ones.

 .. _boxnorm2:
 .. figure:: _images/PIVbox12normalized.png
    :align: center

+   Swirling strength detection with bigger box search

 One interesting fact about the swirling strength (as well the other methods) is that the local maximum values does not always match the center of the vortex.
 We